netfoundry/minimal-mistakes/docs/_pages/v2/guide-authentication.md

 1. authentication token that is honored by the CLI itself, the Ansible collection, and anything else that uses the NetFoundry Python module
 1. tab autocomplete for BASH (requires PyPi `argcomplete`, see [the CLI guide](/guides/cli/))
-1. helper functions for logging out of NetFoundry and AWS
+1. helper functions for logging the shell out of NetFoundry in case you don't want to simply close the shell

 ```bash